-Our Board of Directors is authorized to issue up to 20,000,000 shares of undesignated preferred stock.
+Our Board of Directors is authorized to issue up to 2,000,000 shares of undesignated preferred stock, subject to increase to 20,000,000 at our May 15, 2002 Annual Shareholder Meeting.
 No shares of preferred stock have been issued.
 Our Board has the authority to issue preferred stock in one or more series and to fix the rights, preferences, privileges and restrictions of the preferred stock, as well as fix the number of shares, without any further vote or action by the shareholders.
 Our Board, without shareholder approval, may issue preferred stock with voting and conversion rights superior to the voting rights of the common shares.
 The preferred stock may also decrease the amount of earnings and assets distributed to common stockholders.
 Issuance of preferred stock may delay or prevent a change in control.